Anand-shreya/AdobeHackathon_pdfExtractor/README.md

 ## Usage

-1. To Extract data from Invoices, place all the invoices in `resources` folder.
+1. To Extract data from Invoices, place all the invoices in the `resources` folder.

 2. Update the pdfservices-api-credentials.json file with your Adobe PDF Services API credentials.
-3. Run the script to create or update (if already exist) `products.json` file.
+3. Run the script to create or update (if it already exists) the `products.json` file.
 ```bash
 npm start
 ```